 14. Chinese Algae Eater

-Chinese Algae Eaters (Gyrinocheilos Aymonieri) are one of the most commonly seen algae eating fish in pet stores.
+The Chinese Algae Eaters (Gyrinocheilos Aymonieri) is one of the most commonly seen algae eating fish in pet stores.
 However, they come with a few caveats.

 Firstly, they don’t exclusively eat algae; Chinese Algae Eaters will take what they can get and tend to eat less of it if scraps from regular feedings are easy to get.

-Chinese Algae Eaters will attach themselves to their bodies to rasp mucus from their sides, which exposes their victims to stress and eventual disease and death.
+A Chinese Algae Eater can attach themselves to other fish to rasp mucus from their sides.
+This exposes their victims to stress and eventual disease and death.

 If you have a rowdier community tank with algae issues, Chinese Algae Eaters are a good choice.